Xayah-Hina/Xayah-Hina/README.md

-### How to describe Xayah?
+### Hey, there 👋

-- " A naive idealist. "
+- " Ggraphics is awesome, isn't it? "